aarushi211/ImpactLink/README.md

-# 📊 Grant Graph: AI-Driven Strategic Funding Matcher
+# 📊 ImpactLink: AI-Driven Strategic Funding Matcher
-Grant Graph is a high-precision RAG (Retrieval-Augmented Generation) pipeline designed to help NGOs find and win the best-fit grants.
-Unlike basic keyword search tools, Grant Graph uses a Two-Stage Re-Ranking architecture and Semantic Chunking to ensure that logical eligibility—not just word similarity—drives the results.
+ImpactLink is a high-precision RAG (Retrieval-Augmented Generation) pipeline designed to help NGOs find and win the best-fit grants.
+Unlike basic keyword search tools, ImpactLink uses a Two-Stage Re-Ranking architecture and Semantic Chunking to ensure that logical eligibility—not just word similarity—drives the results.

 ## 🚀 Key Features
 - **Smart Grant Discovery:**: View and filter a curated database of global grants with real-time match scoring